TES3MP/TES3MP-Docs/source/api/timer.rst

 kill(timer)
 ^^^^^^^^^^^

-Stops the timer and marks for delete
+Stops the timer and marks it for deletion.

 .. important::
-    This function only hints timer for deleteing.
-You still should set all references to ``timer`` to ``nil`` or other type and wait for Lua\'s GC.
+    This function only hints that the timer should be deleted.
+You should nonetheless set all references to a ``timer`` to ``nil`` or another type and wait for Lua\'s GC.

 **Parameters:**
     | **Timer** timer.